AdobeDocs/experience-manager-learn.en/help/assets/advanced/asset-insights-launch-tutorial.md

 * Shared Secret (can be obtained from *Adobe Analytics &gt; Admin &gt; Company Settings &gt; Web Service*).
 * Report Suite (Make sure to select the right Report Suite that is used for Asset Reporting)

-## Part 4: Using Adobe Experience Platform Launch for adding Adobe Analytics extension {#part-using-launch-by-adobe-for-adding-adobe-analytics-extension}
+## Part 4: Using tags for adding Adobe Analytics extension {#part-using-launch-by-adobe-for-adding-adobe-analytics-extension}

-Adding Adobe Analytics Extension, Creating Page Load rules and Integrating AEM with Launch with Adobe IMS technical account.
+Adding Adobe Analytics Extension, Creating Page Load rules and Integrating AEM with tags with Adobe IMS technical account.

 >[!VIDEO](https://video.tv.adobe.com/v/25946?quality=12&learn=on)